jakartaee/inject/.github/ISSUE_TEMPLATE/compatibility-certification-request.md

   // Add here
 - [ ] Summary of the information for the certification environment, operating system, cloud, ...
   // Add here
-- [ ] A statement attesting that all TCK requirements have been met, including any compatibility rules
+- [ ] By checking this box I acknowledge that I accept the terms of the [EFTL](https://www.eclipse.org/legal/tck.php).
-  // Add here
+- [ ] By checking this box I attest that all TCK requirements have been met, including any compatibility rules.